---

 });

-The example code above would show the notification to the user until a new task event with complete
+The example code above would show the notification to the user until a new task event with `complete` being true is

 sent.